cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 ### Investigate

-Now that the file is uploaded, the first task is to to get an understanding of the structure of the data.
+Now that the file is uploaded, the first task is to get an understanding of the structure of the data.
 *BibTeX* (.bib) files are structured files that contain bibliographic data.
 It's important to understand how files are structured if we want to search them efficiently.